vitest-dev/vitest/docs/guide/browser/config.md

 - **CLI:** `--browser.provider=playwright`

 ::: danger ADVANCED API
 The provider API is highly experimental and can change between patches.
-If you just need to run tests in a browser, use the [`browser.configs`](#browser-configs) option.
+If you just need to run tests in a browser, use the [`browser.instances`](#browser-instances) option instead.
 :::

 Path to a provider that will be used when running browser tests.
 Vitest provides three providers which are `preview` (default), `webdriverio` and `playwright`.
 Custom providers should be exported using `default` export and have this shape: